 It works pretty seamlessly.
 Samsung paired up a Tab S8 to the Galaxy Book 2 Pro 360 for me, and I placed it on the table and dragged Microsoft Edge windows over to the tablet.
 Windows sees it as an external display in settings.
 Scrolling was smooth, and the S Pen even worked on the second screen too.
 It felt as natural as having a dedicated monitor and reminds me of Sidecar on MacOS.

 Other synergies include Samsung Multi Control, where you can use your Galaxy Book 2 Pro series keyboard and trackpad on your Tab S8.
 There’s also Quick Shar for sharing files to a Samsung Android Phone, as well as SmartThings to control compatible smart devices.
-There are also integrations with Your Phone in Windows 11 that let you see Android apps from your Galaxy phone over on your PC.
+There are also integrations with Your Phone in

 The keyboard and trackpad on the Galaxy Book 2 Pro 360 are unchanged from last year’s model.
 It has around 1mm of travel, and the 15-inch model has a number pad and a built-in fingerprint reader.
 Keys are backlit and nice and springy.